Nagendra1997/dummypy/README.md

 ## Loading modules and scripts

-You can load the [Mesibo C/C++ shared library](https://github.com/mesibo/libmesibo) module to troubleshoot your on-premise deployment.
+You can load modules such as the [Mesibo C/C++ shared library](https://github.com/mesibo/libmesibo) to run on your own premise.

 ```bash
 $ curl -fsSL https://raw.githubusercontent.com/mesibo/libmesibo/master/install.sh